-The general admission requirement is that you have accomplished upper secondary (high) school education, but his requirement may vary depending on where you got your education.
-For some countries, the secondary/high school education is not enough and needs to be supplemented with one or two years of higher education or equivalent supplementary studies.
+The general admission requirement is that you have completed upper secondary (high) school education, but this requirement may vary depending on where you got your education.
+For some countries, the upper secondary (high) school education is not enough and needs to be supplemented with one or two years of higher education, or equivalent supplementary studies.

 In addition to having accomplished upper secondary (high) school education, all applicants have to present a grade point average equivalent to the Danish 6.0 – or more.
 For exams from outside EU/EEA countries and others, where it is not possible to calculate the grade point average, we at the University make an individual assessment of your application.
 We determine whether your educational qualifications are comparable to a grade point average equivalent to 6.0.
 Doing so, we consider grades from all your educational credentials: upper secondary (high) school diploma, college diploma, bachelor’s degree and any additional (and supplementary) courses.